wavexx/python-bond/README.rst

 between Python and another interpreter through automatic call serialization.

-In poorer words, a ``bond`` lets you call functions in other languages as they were native to Python.
-It *also* allows other languages to *call Python functions* as if they were local.
+In poorer words, a ``bond`` lets you call functions in other languages as they were normal Python functions.
+It *also* allows other languages to *call Python functions* as if they were native.

-And since the evaluation is performed through a persistent co-process, you can actually spawn remote interpreters as if they were running on the same host!
+Remote output is also transparently redirected locally, and since the evaluation is performed through a persistent co-process, you can actually spawn interpreters on different hosts through "ssh" efficiently.

 A simple  example